Sonic's 32nd anniversary is here – these fast facts reveal surprising truths

-It’s been 30 years since Sonic the Hedgehog first sped onto our screens – the original game came to the Sega Mega Drive in western territories on 23rd June 1991, and the blue blur is still a pop-culture staple three decades later!
+It's been 32 years since Sonic the Hedgehog first sped onto our screens - the original game came to the Sega Mega Drive in western territories on 23rd June 1991, and the blue blur is still an entertainment staple three-and-a-bit decades later!

-Now that Sonic is turning 30 (one more decade to go until his midlife crisis), let’s give the guy some respect and really listen to all the weird and wonderful things he has to tell us about.
+Now that Sonic is turning 32 (that midlife crisis gets closer by the day), let's give the guy some respect and really listen to all the weird and wonderful things he has to tell us about.

 16. A ball in a tube was how it all started